Understanding RTP and House Edge

 Take Advantage of Bonuses

-Best Practice: Set a win goal as well as a loss limit before you start playing.
+Set a win goal as well as a loss limit before you start playing.
 Once you hit either target, have the discipline to stop playing.
 This approach helps lock in winning sessions and limits losses.

 Key Takeaways